matrup01/bac_modules/README.md

 	startcrop (int, optional) ...
 Takes an int and crops the beginning of the plot by its amount seconds endcrop (int, optional) ...
-Takes an int and crops the end of the plot by its amount seconds togglexticks (bool, optional) ... takes a boolean to decide if the x-ticks of ax should be visible, default-True orientation (str, optional) ... takes a str to change the orientation of the colorbar, default-"horizontal" location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" togglecbar (bool, optional) ... takes a bool to determine if the cbar should be drawn, default-True
+Takes an int and crops the end of the plot by its amount seconds togglexticks (bool, optional) ... takes a boolean to decide if the x-ticks of ax should be visible, default-True pad (float, optional) ... takes a float to change the distance between plot and cmap, default-5.2 location (str, optional) ... takes a str to change the location of the colorbar relative to the plot, default-"top" togglecbar (bool, optional) ... takes a bool to determine if the cbar should be drawn, default-True